KDE/digikam-doc/menu_descriptions/menu_importtool.rst

 :menuselection:`Item --> Upload` :kbd:`Ctrl+U`

-    Allows to upload new items from your computer to the device.
-This feature can be not supported by some gPhoto2 based devices.
+    Allows you to upload new items from your computer to the device.
+This feature is not supported by some gPhoto2 based devices.
 See :menuselection:`Device --> Information` for details.

 :menuselection:`Item --> Mark as downloaded`

-    Allows to mark as downloaded selected items from the device.
+    Allows you to mark as downloaded selected items from the device.

 :menuselection:`Item --> Toggle Lock` :kbd:`Ctrl+G`

-    Allows to lock selected items from the device for the deletion (read only).
-This feature can be not supported by some gPhoto2 based devices.
+    Allows you to lock selected items from the device for the deletion (read only).
+This feature is not supported by some gPhoto2 based devices.
 See :menuselection:`Device --> Information` for details.

 The View Menu
 -------------